alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 ![Flag Operations Chart](Images/Flags.png)

 ### `STATUS` and `MEM`
-This largely does not apply to the Saturnine Assembler, but is useful to know.
+This largely does not apply to the Jovial Assembler, but is useful to know.

 When in `STATUS` mode, the HP-16C will display the status of the calculator modes.
 This includes, in order, the complement mode, the word size, and the current status of the `flags 3, 2, 1, and 0`.
 Note that `flags 4 (carry)` and `5 (out-of-range)` are always displayed by the `C` and `G` annunciators respectively.
 See the diagram below for the layout of the status display:
 ![Status Display Diagram](Images/Status_Diagram.png)